Essex Court Chambers is one of nine Barristers’ Chambers working together to create a mentoring scheme for underrepresented groups at the Bar.

 - One Essex Court Chambers

-The scheme will run between November 2020 and June 2021.
-It is open to all undergraduates and graduates from groups that are underrepresented at the Bar of England and Wales (and in particular the commercial bar) and who do not yet have a pupillage offer.
+The scheme will run between October 2021 and May 2022.
+As above, it is open to all undergraduates and graduates from groups that are underrepresented at the Bar of England and Wales (and in particular the commercial bar) and who do not yet have a pupillage offer.

-Successful applicants to join the scheme will be allocated a mentor, who will be a member of one of the participating sets of Chambers.
+Successful applicants will be allocated a mentor, who will be a member of one of the participating sets of chambers.
 As part of the scheme, mentees will be offered:

 - Between three and five one-on-one meetings with their mentor.